senzing-garage/sz-sdk-csharp/index.md

 _layout: landing
 ---

-# Senzing.Sdk for C #
+# Senzing.Sdk for C# #

 This is the Senzing SDK for C#.
-After adding the `Senzing.Sdk.dll` to your project you can leverage the Senzing SDK via the `SzCoreEnvironment` class:
+After adding the `Senzing.Sdk` NuGet package to your project dependencies (see [instructions](https://github.com/senzing-garage/sz-sdk-csharp/blob/main/README.md#Usage)) you can leverage the Senzing SDK via the `SzCoreEnvironment` class:

 ```c#
 using Senzing.Sdk;